kenny-goh/Chip8.JS/README.md

 Status: Work in progress

-The emulator can load most of the programs except for games.. virtual keyboard input still needs to be worked on.
+The emulator can run most of the programs except for games..
+Features not implemented yet
+1. Virtual keybord
+2. Sound

 How to run the emulator.
 1. Open the index.html using your internet browser ( eg. Chrome )